Code completion: Visual Studio

-IntelliSense has entered a new phase of development with the unified Visual Studio.NET environment first released in 2001, augmented by the more powerful introspection and code documentation capabilities provided by the .NET framework.
+IntelliSense entered a new phase of development with the unified Visual Studio.NET environment first released in 2001, augmented by the more powerful introspection and code documentation capabilities provided by the .NET framework.
 IntelliSense is now supported by the Visual Studio editors for C++, C#, J#, Visual Basic, XML, HTML and XSLT among others.
-As of Visual Studio 2005, IntelliSense is now activated by default when the user begins to type, instead of requiring marker characters (though this behavior can be turned off).
+As of Visual Studio 2005, IntelliSense is activated by default when the user begins to type, instead of requiring marker characters (though this behavior can be turned off).
 The IDE has the capability of inferring a greater amount of context based on what the developer is typing, to the point that basic language constructs such as for and while are also included in the choice list.
 In 2017 Microsoft announced IntelliCode, which uses machine learning to infer exactly which language or library feature is likely to be intended at every keystroke.
 Initially available as an extension for C# only, it is expected to be built in to future releases of Visual Studio.

-Visual Studio 2022 includes artificial-intelligence features that can automatically suggest entire lines of code based on surrounding context.
+Visual Studio 2022 includes artificial-intelligence features, such as GitHub Copilot, which can automatically suggest entire lines of code based on surrounding context.

 Other Microsoft products that incorporate IntelliSense include Expression Web, FrontPage 2003, Small Basic, the Visual Basic for Applications IDEs in the Microsoft Office products, Visual Studio Code and many others.
 SQL Server 2008 Management Studio has autocomplete for the SQL syntax.